BLCM/BLCMods/Borderlands 2 mods/Jejjo/readme.txt

-You guys like pictures of guns right? - https://imgur.com/a/QAzxwEn
+You guys like pictures of guns right? - https://imgur.com/a/QAzxwEn (I forgot to get a pic of the Paradise)

 ---